donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-05-27-post-reviews-for-jekyll.md

 I searched the internet for someone using Jekyll having a page reviews - ratings system.
 Most all are for Books, Movies or Products.
 And some I found for products were liquid and "no js" with no external content as a database.

 They were built with sliders,"not stars" for ratings and per several products on a single page.
 And none had aggregate product ratings.
-So I used Staticman's Popcorn repo, basically the scss and the way he used images for the Stars Ratings without material design styling and images.
+So I used Staticman's Popcorn repo, basically the .scss and the way he used images for the Stars Ratings without material design styling and images.
 I added a star.svg and star_border.svg to my icons.svg file for the stars, which needs [svg4everybody.js](https://github.com/jonathantneal/svg4everybody) to work.

 When I make a repo for this and  I will just include or inline the svg's, not us a sprite so svg4everybody.js, will not be needed.